ngidaro/SOEN341/README.md

 ## Core Features
-- Posting a Picture (with text description)
+- Posting a picture (with text description)
 - Following a user
 - Leave comments to a posted pictures

 ## Additional Features
-- Account Recovery ("Forgot your password" feature)
+- Account recovery ("Forgot your password" feature)
 - Change background and theme colours
-- News Feed
+- News feed
+- Edit profile (add profile pictures and bio)
-- Profile Pictures
+- Photo deletion
+- View list of followers and account followers
+- View list of users who have liked a post

 ## Team Members
 - Celia Cai (CeliaCaii) (ID: 40098535)